ClayStack/claystack-docs/docs/cseth/faq.md

 csETH is designed to accommodate stakers and delegators of all experience levels.
 Its user-friendly pathways allow anyone, whether new to staking or an experienced participant, to engage with the platform and start earning rewards.

 ### What kind of fee structures does csETH offer?
-csETH offers competitive fee structures, including reward fees, withdrawal fees, and Instant Withdrawal (IW) fees.
+csETH offers competitive fee structures, including reward fees, withdrawal fees, and Flash Exit fees.
 By minimizing fees, csETH ensures that participants retain a larger share of their rewards, optimizing the value and efficiency of their staked assets.

 ### How csETH provides better yields?
 csETH delivers better yields through active network management, MEV extraction, Flash Exit fees, and reduced insurance costs with VFP.
 Maximizing staked amounts, capitalizing on transaction order management, providing instant liquidity, and optimizing yields through lower insurance costs and bond requirements.